rhdtownsend/gyre/doc/source/ref-guide/stellar-models/gsm-file-format.rst

 Files in GSM (GYRE Stellar Model) format store HDF5 data describing a stellar model.
 This format is intended as a portable, storage-efficient alternative to the :ref:`mesa-file-format`.
+To create one of these files in MESA (from revision 21.12.1 onward), set the :nml_n:`pulse_data_format` parameter of the :nml_g:`controls` namelist group to the value :nml_v:`'GSM'`.

-It adheres to the following conventions:
+The GSM format adheres to the following conventions:

 * All data objects are attached to the root HDF5 group (`/`)
 * Real values are written with type `H5T_IEEE_F64LE` when GYRE is